Abarim Publications' online Biblical Greek Dictionary

 This verb comes with the following derivatives and compounds:

 - Together with the adjective πρωτος (protos), meaning first: the noun πρωτοτοκος (prototokos), meaning firstborn.
-This word may apply to one's literal oldest child (Matthew 1:25, Luke 2:7), but in Israel's social structure, it more applies to the rights and status of a chief descendant, or rather that descendant who represents all others.
+This word may apply to one's literal oldest child (Matthew 1:25, Luke 2:7), but in Israel's social structure, it more applies to the rights and status (hence its plural use in Hebrews 12:16 and perhaps also 12:23) of a chief descendant, or rather that descendant who represents all others.
 As such, this word is comparable to the Hebrew noun ראשית (re'shit), which represents the summarizing apex of a whole series or collective rather than the first acknowledged member, and which is the first word of the Bible (Genesis 1:1, see Colossians 1:15-16).
 Our word πρωτοτοκος (prototokos) is in that sense applied to Christ (Romans 8:29, Hebrews 1:6, Revelation 1:5) and hence to the church (Hebrews 12:23).
 From our word in turn comes:

 - The noun πρωτοτοκια (prototokia), which denotes the firstborn's special rights and status (Hebrews 12:16 only).

 - The noun τεκνον (teknon), meaning child (Matthew 10:21, Luke 7:35, Titus 1:6) or more general: offspring or posterity (Matthew 3:9, Acts 2:39, Romans 9:7).
 This word may also used for "spiritual" children: people who someone brought into life by bringing them to the Lord (Matthew 9:2.
 1 Timothy 1:18, 1 Corinthians 4:17).
 This means that these "children" acknowledge their "father", which leads the Bible authors to speak of tekna tou Theou, or children of God (John 11:52, Romans 8:16, Ephesians 5:1) but via the same mechanism (people brought to death by leading them away from the Lord) of tekna tou diabolou, or children of the devil (1 John 3:10).
-Note that Jesus is never referred to as "child" of God but always as υιος (huios), "son" of God (or Man).
+Even wisdom too is vindicated by her children (Matthew 11:19, Luke 7:35), and a "child of wisdom" would be a demonstrable, practical benefit of certain knowledge or the mastery of a skill (being very good in something that has no purpose, makes one's mastery worthless).
+Note that Jesus is never referred to as "child" (something assembled) of God but always as υιος (huios), "son" of God (or Man).
 From this noun come:

 - Together with the particle of negation α (a), meaning without: the adjective ατεκνος (ateknos), meaning childless (Luke 20:28-30 only).